Mens1s/Banking-System/README.md

 We are offering you to get experience in stock market without using real money.
 Every user starts with 100.000$ and they can buy, sell or open short operation in our web-app.
 You can access real time stock prices in our BANK APP!

+## Version 2.0
+I am adding some features to original project.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.